Problems with Florida Coalition Against Domestic Violence

 Other pass-through organizations in Florida include the Florida Network of Youth and Family Services that contracts with the Department of Juvenile Justice.
 Only a few states distribute funds this way, including Kentucky, Rhode Island, and Pennsylvania.

 Tiffany Carr’s extraordinary income shouldn’t come as much as a surprise because the coalition’s Form 990 IRS filings that show president Tiffany Carr drew a salary of $316,104 in 2009, plus $36,158 in benefits.

-The FCADV’s board of directors decided and approve the executive salaries which leads to serious conflicts of interest.
+The FCADV’s board of directors decided and approve the executive salaries.
 The board is comprised of current and former executive directors of domestic violence organizations who rely on FCADV for funding.

 Tiffany Carr’s salary isn’t the only problem.
 Across the board, problems were found with the way the funds were distributed and the way records were kept.

 Part of the problem is that the FCADV’s board of directors decide executive salaries.
 Because of FCADV’s pass-through funding responsibilities, this structure causes a clear conflict of interest.
 Almost the entire board is comprised of current and former executive directors of domestic violence organizations across the State of Florida.
 Those board members rely on FCADV funding distribution.